phylosopher07/phylosopher07.github.io/_posts/2023-02-19-helium-atom.md

 We can also calculate the ionization energy of helium.
 Since the first ionization energy of helium is trivially (and also approximately) $ 4\Ryd=54.423\,\eV $, we get the second ionization energy naturally, of which value is $23.066\,\eV$.
-Although this isn't accurate enough (over $5\,\%$ of error to experiments) to use, it still provides us the rough value.
+Although this isn't accurate enough (over $5\,\%$ of the error to experiments) to use, it still provides us the rough value.

 Summarizing,
 * $ Z_\text{eff} \approx 1.6875 $